Put a little South in your mouth with the best cheese spread ever.

 When asked what his death row last meal be, Bon Appétit magazine’s restaurant editor Andrew Knowlton replied “I’m from the South, so to me it would be pimento cheese.”

-When I was at the University of Florida in the 1960s, our favorite late nite stoner munchie was Ritz Crackers with PC.
-On road trips to away games and New Orleans we’d pack a loaf of Wonder Bread and a tub of storebought PC.
-Any trip through Atlanta would take us to The Varsity where, when we approached the counter they’d shout “What’ll ya have!" and we’d joyfully shout back “Pimento Cheeseburger!”
-Occasionally we’d go wild and order their chili cheesedog with pimento cheese, or their decadent grilled cheese sandwich with pimento cheese.
+When I was at the University of Florida in the 1960s, our favorite late nite stoner munchie was Ritz Crackers with pimento cheese.
+On road trips to away games and New Orleans we’d pack a loaf of Wonder Bread and a tub of store bought pimento cheese.
+Any trip through Atlanta would take us to The Varsity where, when we approached the counter they’d shout “What’ll ya have?” and we’d joyfully shout back “Pimento Cheeseburger!”
+Occasionally we’d go wild and order their chili cheese dog with pimento cheese, or their decadent grilled cheese sandwich with pimento cheese.

 Whadaya waitin’ for?
 The game’s about to start.

 Serve with: sweet iced tea.